zsong/SqlBeautifier/README.md

 - **indent_tabs**: If True tabs instead of spaces are used for indentation.

 - **indent_width**: The width of the indentation, defaults to 2.

-- **output_format**: If given the output is additionally formatted to be used as a variable in a programming language.
-Allowed values are “python” and “php”.